-10.1 As part of the Corporate Officers' overall assurance function, the Corporate Officers have established a Corporate Officers' assurance representative role ("S-Rep") to monitor the management, development and delivery of the Programme by the Delivery Authority with the purpose of providing assurance to the Corporate Officers.
+10.1 As part of the Corporate Officers' overall assurance function, the Corporate Officers have established a Corporate Officers' assurance representative role ("S-Rep") to monitor the management, development and delivery of the Programme by the Delivery Authority with the purpose of providing assurance to the Corporate Officers in accordance with this clause 10 and consistent with clause 95.4.
 The Corporate Officers will notify the Delivery Authority of the identity of the S-Rep and will notify the Delivery Authority of any changes in the identity of the S-Rep from time to time.